Stymied by the Supreme Court, Biden wants voters to have the final say on his agenda - The Boston Globe

 Confidence in the Supreme Court fell to its lowest point in at least 50 years after the leaked draft opinion in the abortion case in 2022.
 Those who view the current court favorably are largely Republican.

-According to the Pew Research Center’s September 2022 report, only 28% of Democrats and Democrat-leaning independents now view the court favorably, down nearly 40 percentage points since 2020.
+According to the Pew Research Center’s September 2022 report, only 28 percent of Democrats and Democrat-leaning independents now view the court favorably, down nearly 40 percentage points since 2020.
 And people in the United States increasingly favor term limits.

 Advertisement

-Positive views of the court among Republicans and those who lean Republican has increased to 73%.
+Positive views of the court among Republicans and those who lean Republican has increased to 73 percent.
 As a result, the partisan gap is larger than at any other point in the 35 years of polling that Pew has done on the court.

 Republicans have focused for years on remaking the federal judiciary and Supreme Court.
-When Sen. Mitch McConnell, R-K.Y., was the majority leader, he refused to even meet in 2016 with Obama’s pick for the high court — current Attorney General Merrick Garland, a federal judge at that time.
+When Senator Mitch McConnell of Kentucky was the majority leader, he refused to even meet in 2016 with Obama’s pick for the high court — current Attorney General Merrick Garland, a federal judge at that time.
 The nomination stalled until a Republican president, Trump, took over.

 Establishment GOP operatives backed Trump because of his pledge to name as many judges to the bench as possible.
 Their gamble worked.
 Trump ended up with three Supreme Court nominees and 54 federal appeals court judges, reshaping the courts for a generation.